92green/unmutable/README.md

     {name: "Gordon"}
 ];

-// point-free style - you dont pass your data in until the very end.
+// point-free style - you dont pass your data in until the very end by calling the returned function.

 let getLastName = pipe(
     last(),